Oil and Gas Terms Beginning with “S” — Page 9

 A substance added at slow rate to the production fluid stream to prevent corrosion.
 Read more →

-A thick, viscous emulsion containing oil, water, sediment and residue that forms because of the incompatibility of certain native crude oils and strong inorganic acids used in well treatments.Use of certain additives,… Read more →
+Sludge in oilfield acid stimulation chemistry is a thick, viscous emulsion containing oil, water, sediment, and various residue products that forms because of the chemical incompatibility between certain native crude… Read more →

 A type of flow in which surface equipment may be damaged by the sudden impact of a liquid slug in a phenomenon called water hammer.
 Read more →